Non-Bayesian Parametric Missing-Mass Estimation: Introduction

 Given $N$ samples from a population of elements belonging to different types with unknown proportions, how should one estimate the total probability of unseen types?
 This is a classical problem in statistics, commonly referred to as the missing-mass estimation problem \cite{robbins1968estimating,Good_1953}.
 Missing-mass estimation has gained significant interest in various applications, such as ecological studies \cite{EFRON_THISTED_1976}, sensor networks \cite{Budianu_Tong_2004,Budianu_Ben_David_Tong_2006}, machine learning, and statistics.
 In the context of language processing, for example, estimation of new and existing words in text has applications such as language modeling, spelling correction, and word-sense disambiguation \cite{Chen_Goodman_1996,katz1987estimation}.
 Missing-mass estimation is especially important for applied problems where the sampling procedure is expensive, and the need for acquiring more data is determined by the possibility of observing new unobserved elements.

 It is well known that the naive, constrained maximum likelihood (CML) estimator of the probability, i.e. the empirical probability, is ineffective if there are insufficient samples \cite{Orlitsky427,unseenVV}.
-In particular, the CML estimator assigns a zero probability to unseen events.
-Similarly, the mean-squared-error (MSE) is not suitable for the problem of estimation of the missing mass.
-As a result, the Cram$\acute{\text{e}}$r-Rao bound (CRB) on the MSE is inappropriate.
+In particular, the CML estimator assigns a zero probability to unseen events, which does not provide relevant information on the missing mass.
+As a result, the constrained Cram$\acute{\text{e}}$r-Rao bound (CCRB) \cite{Hero_constraint,Stoica_Ng_1998,Moore_Sadler_Kozick2008,Nitzan_Routtenberg_Tabrikian2019,Nitzan_Routtenberg_Tabrikian_letter}, which is associated with the asymptotic performance of the CML estimator, is inappropriate as a bound on the performance of missing-mass estimators outside the asymptotic region.
+This is because the CCRB is a lower bound on the mean-squared-error (MSE) of the {\em{entire}} probability mass function (pmf) and not on the functional defined by the missing mass.
 Various estimators of the missing mass have been suggested over the years \cite{Good_1953,Orlitsky427,laplace2012pierre,Nadas_1985,gale1995good,Braess_Sauer,Krichevsky_Trofimov,Gale_Church_1994,burnham1979robust,good1956number,mao2007estimating}.
-Despite their practical popularity, no objective evaluation or optimality results for these estimators have been established \cite{Orlitsky427}.
-In particular, there is no comprehensive non-Bayesian estimation theory for estimating the missing mass and new performance bounds are required.
+However, the analysis of these estimators is challenging and there is no comprehensive non-Bayesian estimation theory for estimating the missing mass.
+In particular, there is a need for appropriate lower bounds on the MSE of the missing mass obtained by any estimator.
+This theory and these bounds are crucial for system design, error analysis, and performance analysis of existing estimation methods, and for the development of new estimation methods.